Hey there! 😊

 Be kind and love nature,

-PS: If you liked this article you will definitely like this course, as the article is basically a transcript of the first lesson in the Hawaiian language module.
-The online course just contains a voice over and a few pretty slides.😊
+PS: If you liked this article you will definitely like this course, as the article is a transcript of the first lesson in the Hawaiian language module.
+The online course contains a voice over and lots of pretty, informative slides.😊